SqrlDogRP/AtlasRP-EMS_SOP/docs/administration/00_Roster.md

 This document contains the official roster for the ATLAS RP Emergency Medical Authority.

-The roster reflects current rank, role, and operational status for all members.
+The roster reflects current rank, role, certifications, and operational status for all members.

 Roster updates must be approved by Command.